KentuckyKernal/Code-Wars/README.md

 # code_Wars
-A collection of solutions for codewars challenges
+A collection of solutions for codewars challenges in JS only